 Read What Is The Dharma? by Sangharakshita.

 Sangha Day: the celebration of spiritual community (the full moon of November)

 All of us need other people to learn from.
 If we are to practise the Dharma we need the example and teaching of others who have done so before us, especially those who have gained insight into the nature of reality themselves.
 It’s a joyous thing to mark the fact that we don’t have to go it alone – to rejoice in our friends and those who inspire us every day.
 So on Sangha Day we celebrate both the ideal of creating a spiritual community, and also the actual spiritual community which we are trying to build.

-Parinirvana Day: the death of the Buddha (the full moon of February)
+Parinirvana Day: the death of the Buddha (in Triratna, the 15th of February))

-Strange as it may seem, Buddhists celebrate the death of the Buddha.
-His death came when he was eighty years old and had spent some forty years teaching after his Enlightenment.
-What is more, the notion that all things are impermanent is central to Buddhist teaching and, for Buddhists, loss and impermanence are things to be accepted rather than just being causes of pain and grief.
+The Buddha’s death came when he was eighty years old after spending some forty years teaching following his Enlightenment.
+The notion that all things are impermanent is central to Buddhist teaching and, for Buddhists, loss and impermanence are things to be accepted rather than just being causes of pain and grief.
 The Maha-parinibbana Sutta gives a moving and dignified account of the Buddha’s last days and passages from it are often read on Parinirvana Day.

 The day is used as an opportunity to reflect on the fact of one’s own future death and on people whom one has known who have recently died.
 Meditations are done for the recently deceased to give them help and support wherever they might be now.